khalid-hussain/shaheen/chap11.md

 For a moment, ever drop of blood in her veins gathered up onto her cheeks.
-After entering this cell, her biggest concern was to say something about Bashir Bin Hassan.
+After entering this cell, her biggest concern was to say something about Bashir bin Hassan.
 She had no hope that he would be a point of discussion.
 And she also knew she would be at a loss of words even if he was mentioned.
 But it was as if Badr bin Mughira had opened the gates of heaven for her.
 She said, "He is my benefactor...Please present him this handkerchief on my behalf."